Back to top

 Former soldiers regularly report that they were punched, kicked or otherwise assaulted during training, despite such practices being illegal.
 There are also reports of more extreme abuses, such as recruits being forced to drink water until they vomit and having their throats squeezed until they nearly pass out.

-Between 2014 and 2017, recruits made 50 official allegations of abuse and ill-treatment by instructors at the Army Foundation College in Harrogate, where most 16- and 17-year-old army recruits are sent for training.
+There has been a long series of stories of abuse across all branches of the UK armed forces, including allegations of widespread sexism and harassment in the RAF’s Red Arrows display team and the Royal Navy's Submarine Service.
+There have been numerous allegations of violent treatment and sexual assault at the Army Foundation College in Harrogate, where most 16- and 17-year-old army recruits are sent for training.
 A similar situation in a civilian college or school might well lead to it being closed down.

 Racism is also highly prevalent in the UK military.
 As the BBC reports, 25% of all the complaints made across the military are for discrimination and are disproportionately made by ethnic minorities.
 Black and ethnic minority (BAME) armed forces personnel constitute 7% of all personnel, however 13% of complaints in 2018 came from this group.
 39% of these complaints were for bullying, harassment and discrimination.